tylerlwsmith/pi-in-the-end/README.md

 ## Limitations

+This is a proof-of-concept implementation is not intented be put into production, so it has several potential issues that are not addressed:

-- There is no way to specify what audio interface plays the audio clip.
+- There is no way to specify what audio interface plays the audio clip within the code: that happens at the operating system level.
+- Linux may change the ID of desired output audio interface.
 - If the midi device is disconnected while the app is running, the application has no way of reconnecting when the device is plugged back in.
+- The MIDI device name that the `mido` library sees may change between system boots.
 - If the midi device is disconnected when `systemd` starts the app, the service will go into a rapid boot loop.
 - Multiple midi channels on the same interface will all be collapsed into a single stream of notes.
 - The current implementation only supports listening on one device.
 - The Python `playsound` library requires an enormous number of dependencies on a headless Pi.
 It may be worth replacing with `pygame` as outlined in [Jeff Geerling's article](https://www.jeffgeerling.com/blog/2022/playing-sounds-python-on-raspberry-pi).
+- Even though the main thread is blocked while the audio is playing, the midi device is continuing to collect input that will execute immediately after the audio stops.
+If the melody is played during the audio playback, the audio playback will start again immediately after the playing audio stops.

+All of these issues are fixable, but are not worth expanding this demo project's scope to mitigate.

 ## Running tests